robopyh/JavaCoreDec2018/README.md

-# File 2 Task 2
+# File 2 Task 3
-Develop an application that provides an inventory of an employee stationery.
+Develop an stationery hierarchy.
-Calculate a total cost of employee stationary.
+Create a "newcomer suit".